Mauril Bélanger: Positions

 Bélanger earned recognition for his promotion of francophone rights.
-In 2012, Bélanger asked the House of Commons to create a committee to examine the role of co-ops in the Canadian economy.
+In 2012, he asked the House of Commons to create a committee to examine the role of co-ops in the Canadian economy.
 This motion was unanimously passed by the House of Commons.
 He presided over the Canadian House of Commons for one day as an honorary Speaker on March 9, 2016, a job he aspired to before his diagnosis with amyotrophic lateral sclerosis (ALS).
 Later that year, Bélanger became the National Honorary Spokesperson for the ALS Societies' Across Canada WALK for ALS.

 Honours

 He was given the title of Commandeur de Ordre de la Pléiade, a francophone order which focuses on contributions made to international friendship and cooperation, in 2005.
 In 2007, László Sólyom, President of Hungary, made him an Officer of the Order of Merit of the Republic of Hungary.
 In April 2009, the Royal Canadian Legion recognized Bélanger for his contribution to the promotion of goodwill.
 In June 2016, Bélanger received the CHF Canada Award for Outstanding Contribution to Co-operative Housing for effecting positive, large scale change to the co-op housing sector.
 It was also published within the Canada Gazette of 30 July 2016 that he was awarded with the Grand Cross of the National Order of Honour and Merit, Silver Plaque of the Republic of Haiti.